Jaguar targets women and younger drivers with its cheapest car

 LONDON British luxury carmaker Jaguar launched its cheapest ever car on Monday, the first new model in a range designed to widen its appeal to women and younger drivers and take on bigger rivals such as BMW, Audi and Mercedes-Benz.

-Sales at Jaguar Land Rover rose 19 percent last financial year, helped by demand from China, and it has been rewarded this year with 3.5 billion pounds of investment.
+Sales at Jaguar Land Rover TAMOJL.UL rose 19 percent last financial year, helped by demand from China, and it has been rewarded this year with 3.5 billion pounds ($5.6 billion) of investment.

 Jaguar said on Monday the XE sports sedan, to be priced at 27,000 pounds in Britain, would be the first model in the XE series.
 A sport utility vehicle (SUV) is expected to follow.

-It is seeking to challenge a luxury car market long dominated by German cars such as the BMW 3 series, priced from 23,550 pounds in Britain, as well as Audi and Mercedes-Benz models.
+It is seeking to challenge a luxury car market long dominated by German cars such as the BMW (BMWG.DE) 3 series, priced from 23,550 pounds in Britain, as well as Audi (VOWG_p.DE) and Mercedes-Benz (DAIGn.DE) models.

-Nick Miller, chief programme engineer of the XE series, told Reuters the XE sports sedan would expand the reach of Jaguar, traditionally associated with older, wealthier men.
+Nick Miller, chief program engineer of the XE series, told Reuters the XE sports sedan would expand the reach of Jaguar, traditionally associated with older, wealthier men.

 "We think the customers are likely to be younger, earlier in their life stage, they are more likely to have children ... they are more likely to be female," he said.